Crossroads Squatter Camp Cape Town South Africa

 Artist Rendering Crossroads Squatter Camp

-Today’s post-apartheid South Africa governed by South Africa’s National Liberation Movement, the African National Congress (ANC), has a growing number of squatter camps populated by Afrikaners – white South Africans.
+Today’s post-apartheid South Africa is governed by South Africa’s National Liberation Movement, the African National Congress (ANC).
+There’s a growing number of squatter camps populated by Afrikaners – white South Africans.

 White Squatter Camp